JonCooperWorks/implant/README.md

 ===============================

 Implant is an implementation of the Android Clock and Dagger vulnerability.
-To learn more about Cloak and Dagger, https://cloak-and-dagger.com.
+To learn more about Cloak and Dagger see, http://cloak-and-dagger.org.

 If the overlays do not display correctly on your phone, adjust the overlay dimensions in the relevant Stage subclasses.